1. Configuration Guide for Devices

 - Click the button and WIN-911 will attempt to place a call.
 If the UCM accepts the call, a confirmation dialog will appear.

-- Congratulations, you've successfully configure WIN-911 to use the Grandstream UCM6202.
+If you can see this message, then you have successfully configured WIN-911 to use the Grandstream UCM6202.